remifluff/maxmsp-draw/README.md

 ## WIP
-This package is still very much a work in progress and there will be continues update over the next few months.
+This package is still very much a work in progress and there will be continuous updates over the next few months.

-Make sure to keep you version up to date for the latest features and objects.
+Make sure to keep your version up to date for the latest features and objects.

 Please contact remi.cady.freer@gmail.com if you find any major bugs.